tencentyun/intlcloud-documents/product_new/数据库产品中心/云数据库SQL Sever/操作指南/监控告警_intl_en.md

 ## Currently Supported Alarm Metrics
 Currently, alarm is available only for the key performance metrics.
 For other metrics, alarm is not supported in Cloud Monitor.
-You can configure the alarm feature in Tencent Cloud’s "Console" -> "Cloud Monitor" -> "My Alarm" -> "Alarm Policy"
+You can configure the alarm feature in Tencent Cloud’s "Console" -> "Cloud Monitor" -> "My Alarm" -> "Alarm Policy".

 Currently, alarming is supported for the following monitoring metrics.
 The recommended alarm thresholds are as detailed above (in Table 1).

 - CPU utilization